nviennot/easy-finance/README.md

 Firebase is used to store the application settings.

 * Go to [firebase.google.com](https://firebase.google.com/) and register an account
-* Create a new project
+* Create a new project.
+No need to connect to Analytics if asked.
-* Create a new Realtime Database.
+* In _Develop_ →  _Database_ → _Create a new Database_.
+Select production mode,
+  and a datacenter closest to you if asked.
 * In _Settings_ → _Project Settings_ → _Service accounts_,
   click on _Generate new private key_.
 This should download a .json file Save it as `service-account-key.json` in the root of the repository